“You’re never lost; you’re just exploring. However, exploring grows old very quickly if you are cold, hungry and exhausted.”

 If you have never used a map and compass, start out on easy to follow trails which don’t stray too far away from civilization.
 As your navigational proficiency improves, gradually increase the difficulty factor of your wilderness excursions.

 Don’t set off again until things have become clearer.
-Better to spend 5 or 10 minutes getting your bearings, than an hour going in the wrong direction.
+Better to spend five minutes obtaining your bearings, than an hour going in the wrong direction.
 As every hiker knows, backtracking yards are always the hardest!

 If you aren’t sure of your location and the day is drawing to an end, it is often better to cut your losses and set up camp.
 Things always seem clearer in the morning after a good night’s sleep.